msleigh/postodon/README.md

         ...,
     ]

 The command `postodon` randomly selects an unposted post, posts it to Mastodon, and marks it as posted in the list.
-If there are no unposted items, an already-posted item is used instead.
+If there are no unposted items, an already- posted item is used instead.

 ---